We will add to this post as we have new information about the ARP COBRA subsidy.

 Q: Is it ARP or ARPA?

 A: Good question!
-While the initial consensus in the industry was ARPA (American Recovery Plan Act), it appears that the DOL is now going with the acronym ARP instead.
+While the initial consensus in the industry was ARPA (American Rescue Plan Act), it appears that the DOL is now going with the acronym ARP instead.
 So, when you see reference to the ARPA COBRA subsidy or the ARP COBRA subsidy, they’re the same thing.
 Here at ProBenefits, we’re moving toward using ARP, but you may still see earlier information that references ARPA.

 Q: When will ProBenefits have a webinar on the subsidy?